hellobrightline/interview_project/README.md

 # README

+2022-03-28: We just made a big change to this project in order to start supporting a new frontend interview track.
+The project now uses Rails 7 + SQLite instead of Rails 6 + PostgreSQL.

+If you've already set things up with Rails 6 + PostgreSQL, no need to make any changes.
+Just wanted to call this out in case you see a mismatch between your local copy and this repo on GitHub.

 ## Goal

 This goal of this interview is to learn more about what it would be like to work together, especially: